herflis/concepts-temp/content/client-side-forms.md

 # Schemas and Forms

 You have the newly defined content type (form) but how this will be filled by users, you may ask.
-Every time a user fill upp the fields (questions) of this content and submit it, a new instance is created (filled form) containing all the answers given to the questions in the form (saved to the corresponding fields).
+Every time a user fills the fields (questions) of this content and submit it, a new instance is created (filled form) containing all the answers given to the questions in the form (saved to the corresponding fields).

 Schemas
+???

 # Views

-The content is there in the repository, but how it will be visible to the users is only depends on you.
-You can get fields and possible values by API calls and display it based on your taste and needs in your solution.
+The content is there in the repository, but how it will be visible to the users only depends on you.
+You can get fields and possible values by API calls and display it in your solution based on your taste and needs.

 You can define views for different content types, this way you can have a dedicated view for each forms (content type).